-There are a lot of tips out there for general driving in Iceland, and you can find more helpful information here.
-The most important thing is to check the weather conditions and follow safety advice.
+There are a lot of tips out there for everyday driving in Iceland and one of the most common pieces of advice is to check the weather conditions and follow safety advice.
 This is no exception during the winter.

-Some things to always keep in mind are:
+Some main things to always keep in mind are:

 - Drive on the right side of the road.